Self-Esteem & Peer Pressure: Depending on Drugs & Alcohol to Feel Different

 At the core of this pain is the belief that you should have been different and that the person you were and are is not good enough.
 Find the courage to forgive yourself, and the pain will fall away like the leaves in fall.
 You are perfect just the way you are.

 Self-esteem and self-image are critical to your successful recovery from addiction and self-defeating behaviors.
-Here at ABT, we work with each client to identify the core issues plaguing their self-esteem and desire to use.
+Treatment centers work with each client to identify the core issues plaguing their self-esteem and desire to use.

 This is your chance to find the you that you love, respect, and cherish.
 It is not an impossible or unworthy task.
 You are just as important as everyone else.
 We hope that you will take a chance on yourself and find the inner peace and love that heals all wounds.